emsejournal/openscience/msr_rr_cfp.md

 Rationale: Since toddlers are often sick, we can expect that crew members with their family onboard need to take sick days more often.

 If you do not have a hypothesis/question, please elaborate why (e.g., we follow a grounded theory approach, in which we generate and refine the hypotheses/questions as we collect data)

+# Introduction
+Give more details on the bigger picture of your study and how it contributes to this bigger picture.
+An important component pf pHase 1 review is assessing the novelty and relevance of the study questions, so be sure to explain this.

 # Variables (required)
 * Independent Variable(s) and their operationalization